ndegheselle/AphorismeAccrocheur-devis/readme.md

-Web application to handle clients invoices and estimates.
-Create invoice with items, taxes, client and allow PDF export.
+Web application for managing client invoices and estimates.
+It allows the creation of invoices with items, taxes, client information and supports PDF export.
+Developed with SvelteKit 5 and Appwrite, and deployed with Vercel.
+The objective was to create a modern application while simplifying the development process as much as possible.

 ![](preview.gif?raw=true)